On elliptic and quasiregularly elliptic manifolds: Introduction

-Nevertheless, it seems difficult and perhaps impossible to get rid of the logarithmic factor. \item For all known QR elliptic closed manifolds, the quasiregular map is constructed by factoring through a torus.
+But the logarithmic factor seems difficult, and perhaps impossible, to get rid of. \item For all known QR elliptic closed manifolds, the quasiregular map is constructed by factoring through a torus.
 Therefore, the existence of elliptic manifolds which do not admit positive degree maps from a torus poses a challenge for constructing new quasiregular maps.

 One such space is constructed in \cite[Remark 5.2]{BeGM} as follows.
 Take the real Poincar\'e duality space

 where $*$ is a basepoint.
 The cup product $H^2(Y) \times H^2(Y) \to H^4(Y)$ is the quadratic form $\langle 2,1,1,-1,-1,-1 \rangle$, which has discriminant $-2$, and therefore is not rationally equivalent to the quadratic form induced by the cup product $H^2(T^4) \times H^2(T^4) \to H^4(T^4)$.
 Embed $Y$ in $\RR^{10}$.
 The boundary of a thickening of this embedding is a $9$-manifold with the desired property. \end{enumerate}